6 Potty Training Methods: Which One is Best?

 There are multiple ways to conduct the reward method for potty training.
 Some parents want to give a reward (usually stickers) for every sit down on the potty.
-Other’s prefer to only give rewards if the child goes potty.
-There’s no right or wrong to reward your child for this huge life milestone.
+Others prefer to only give rewards if the child goes potty.
+There’s no right or wrong to rewarding your child for this huge life milestone.
 Whatever you feel works for your child is best!

 Child-led potty training is the method I use with my son along with the reward method.
 I found this to be “the one” method for us when all other methods failed.
 This method is all about support and patience.